Olek-HZQ/abp/docs/en/Index.md

 ### Want to Contribute?

 ABP is a community-driven open source project.
-See [the contribution guide](Contribution/Index.md) if you want to be a part of this project.
+See [the contribution guide](Contribution/Index.md) if you want to be a part of this project.Yes, it is good.